papamac/bash-scripts/raspi_config_buster.md

 1. Select the /usr/local directory for the installation:
  * Open a terminal window.
  * **c /usr/local**

-2. If not done previously, download the papamaclib package from github:
- * **sudo p2pkg -g papamaclib**

-3. Download and install the scale package:
+2. Download and install the scale package:
  * **sudo p2pkg -gio scale**

 Optionally install PiDACS: